We are committed to meeting the challenge to have all children reading well and independently by the end of third grade.

 Our Tutoring Roles:

-In response to the changing educational landscape due to the COVID-19 pandemic, all tutoring will be virtual.
-Click on the position titles below to access the applications which includes detailed information about scheduling, transportation, etc.:
+In response to the changing educational landscape due to the COVID-19 pandemic, all tutoring will be hybrid (online & in-person).
+Click on the position titles below to access the applications which include detailed information about scheduling, transportation, etc:

 Starting pay rate for both roles: $11/hour for undergraduates and $15/hour for graduate students.

 Early elementary is a critical time in a child's development of literacy skills, and research indicates that if a child is not reading on grade level by the end of third grade, s/he may be at a long-term disadvantage.
 In August of 1996, President Clinton called upon every American to join his America Reads Challenge to help more children read well and independently by the end of the third grade.

 In the Fall of 1997, the Edward Ginsberg Center for Community Service and Learning, the Office of Financial Aid, and the School of Education came together to form the University of Michigan America Reads Tutoring Corps.
 Since that time, the program has served thousands of children in Wayne and Washtenaw Counties, reaching more than 500 elementary students each year.